markflorisson/datashape/docs/design/unification.md

 The problem is still quite general, so the equations as first simplified.
 First, we need to make sure we can safely map type variables to solutions.
-To to do, we start by relabeling all type variables in the equation.
+To do this, we start by relabeling all type variables in the equation.
 We relabel type variables by generating a new unique name for each distinct variable within a given context: